 Rarer causes of gastroenteritis include

 Viruses are the most common cause of gastroenteritis in the United States.
-The viruses that most commonly cause gastroenteritis are
+Four categories of viruses cause most gastroenteritis.
+The two most common are

 Children usually contract viral gastroenteritis from other children who have had it or who have been exposed to it, such as those in child care centers, schools, and other crowded settings.
 Viral gastroenteritis is very contagious and spreads particularly easily from child to child.